RafidMuhymin/astro-imagetools/README.md

 declare interface FormatOptions {
   format?: format | format[] | [] | null;
-  // The image format or formats to generate image sets for.
-If `format` is set to `null` or `[]`, no image will be generated.

-  // **Note:** Passing `[]` or `null` does not necessarily mean that no image will be generated.
-If `includeSourceFormat` is set to `true`, then the source format and the format specified in the `fallbackFormat` prop will still be generated. fallbackFormat?: boolean;
-  // The format the browser will fallback to if the other formats are not supported by it.
-If not provided, the format of the source image will be used. includeSourceFormat?: boolean;
+  fallbackFormat?: boolean;
+  includeSourceFormat?: boolean;
-  // Whether to generate image set for the source format or not. formatOptions?: Record<format, ImageToolsConfigs> & {
+  formatOptions?: Record<format, ImageToolsConfigs> & {
     tracedSVG?: PotraceOptions;
-    // Check the format type and ImageToolsConfigs & PotraceOptions interfaces for the supported properties };
+  };
 }